Adapters

 2. How layout results will modify those a gameObject's components and localScale.

-TextMeshPro.TMP_Text The component size is the size of the text.
+TextMeshPro.TMP_TextThe component size is the size of the text.
 The RectTransform is resized to fit the text.
-The gameObject scale is set to 1.
+The gameObject scale is set to the Scale value of the FlexalonObject.

-RectTransform The component size is the size of the rectTransform.
-The gameObject is scaled uniformly where possible, depth scale is 1.
+RectTransformThe component size is the size of the rectTransform.
+The gameObject scale is set to the Scale value of the FlexalonObject.

-MeshRenderer The component size is the size of the renderer local bounds.
+MeshRendererThe component size is the size of the renderer local bounds.
 The gameObject is scaled uniformly where possible.

-SpriteRenderer The component size is the size of the sprite.
+SpriteRendererThe component size is the size of the sprite.
 The gameObject is scaled uniformly, depth scale is 1.

-Collider The component size is the size of the collider local bounds, which depends on the type of collider.
+ColliderThe component size is the size of the collider local bounds, which depends on the type of collider.
 The gameObject is scaled uniformly where possible.

-Collider2D The component size is the size of the collider local bounds, which depends on the type of collider.
+Collider2DThe component size is the size of the collider local bounds, which depends on the type of collider.
 The gameObject is scaled uniformly where possible, depth scale is 1.

 Implementing a custom adapter